The role of a producer has been interpreted in so many different ways. Largely, it is Mr or Ms Moneybags.

 The focus immediately shifts to a person in the unique position of facilitating talent and providing them with a safe, unthreatening, stress free environment to indulge their ikigai.
 This person then protects creative talent and liberates this talent to think out of the box and soar unfettered.

 The producer becomes a nurturer with a keen eye for spotting and building talent and moves beyond pure business considerations.

 By allowing genuine creative talent to thrive without limitations they provide a space for quality, innovation and game changer ideas.

 Does this producer make money?
 That’s a fair question and my thought here is … eventually.
 This person will inevitably build a name, gain credibility, establish a track record and become a magnet for talent over time.
 This type of producer is not defined by skill or by business acumen alone but by their temperament, their compassion, their passion for quality and their belief in the people they choose to patronise above all else.

 For this producer the money they are punting is on a creative visionary and not just the vision.
 The vision can be achieved by several people following a prototype or a template.
 The creative visionary is unique for his or her vision, craftsmanship and passion and is not easily replicable.

 The Patron producer however needs two absolute and non-negotiable skills to succeed.

 Ability to pick the right talent with the right attitude.
-Ego and temperamental behaviour have no place here.
-Teams are built to work collaboratively, respectfully and generously.

 Ability to create an environment that fosters creativity, excellence and pride in the process of creation.